Benefits of Open Access

 - Click on the Start a New Submission link.

-- When prompted, select Instructional Materials as the collection to which you would like to submit your work.
+- When prompted, select Faculty and Staff Scholarship or Student Scholarship as the collection to which you would like to submit your project.

 - Follow the instructions on the screen.

 - Grant the Distribution License.

 - You will be notified by email when your submission has been approved.

 When you submit your thesis to the DAR Repository, you are agreeing to the following terms: